hotgloupi/configure.py/README.md

 Features
 --------

-Tupcfg is written in pure Python3, and should work on any platform that support python3.
+*configure.py* is written in pure Python3, and should work on any platform that support python3.
 It has been successfully tested on Linux, MacOSX and Windows.

-It lets you configure your project builds in Python3 as well and generate for you Tup files.
+It lets you configure your projects in Python3 and generate for you files required to build your project (like Makefiles).

-**Yes, no more CMake or AutoTools crappy langages, just Python.**

-It provides handy tools for C/C++ compiler and libraries, but aims to support more langages, compiler and libraries.
-It's up to you to submit/request more features or support :)

-Additionally, it has a pluggable generator system that allows you to build your project even when tup is not available, or for release builds from scratch (Makefile generator is implemented).
+Support currently:

+   * Main C/C++ compilers (gcc, clang and msvc)
+   * Find and link with system libraries
+   * Build your project dependencies
+   * Simple filesystem operations and file generations

 Overview
 --------